phrawzty/katacoda/datadog-integrations-intro/welcome.md

 Try clicking on the `.profile` file in the file explorer.
 It will open that file in the editor.
 Any changes you make in the editor are applied immediately—in other words, there's no save button.
 The file can be closed by clicking that little `x` in the tab above the editor pane.

 When this course was loaded, a small series of initialisation actions (generally referred to as "init") kicked off.
-The init will be complete when you see `You're good to go! (hit enter)`.
+The init will be complete when you see `You're good to go!`.
 Oh, one last thing: whenever you see some `fixed-width text` with a ⏎ following it, that means you can click on the text to execute that command in the terminal.
 For example: `echo "Hello, World!"`{{execute}}

 Your first challenges:
-- Figure out what to do when you see `hit enter`.
-Don't over-think it! 😉
+- Open and close a file via the explorer.
 - Run a command by clicking on it.
 - Move on to the next step.